Bharath-code/pincode-finder/README.md

 # Pincode Finder

-A modern, Swiss-Design inspired Pincode Finder for India.
+A modern, Swiss-Design inspired Pincode Finder for India, now powered by Next.js for enhanced SEO and performance.

 ## Features

+- **Programmatic SEO**: Static pages for popular pincodes (e.g., `/pincode/560001`) for improved search engine visibility.
 - **Search by Pincode**: Enter a 6-digit pincode to find post office details.
 - **Search by Name**: Enter a Post Office branch name (e.g., "New Delhi").
 - **Locate Me (GPS)**: Uses your current GPS location to find nearby Pincode and post offices.